ivanslapnicar/EvolutionaryModel.jl/README.md

 ## Citation

-If you use any of this code in your experiments, please make sure to cite the following publication
+If you use any of this code and wish to cite it, please cite the following publication
 ```
 @article{GSL20,
 author = {Eric Goles, Ivan Slapničar and Marco A. Lardies},